ImperialCollegeLondon/pyrealm/source/pmodel.rst

 - ``c4`` (a c4 appropriate calculation)

 ..
-TODO c4 may equal none with the appropriate optimal xi - not sure if wang17 or smith19 make sense with c4 optimal xi, in which case, don't need to have a c4 method at all, just c4 inputs.
+TODO c4 may equal none with the appropriate optimal xi - not sure if wang17 or smith19 make sense with c4 optimal chi, in which case, don't need to have a c4 method at all, just c4 inputs.
+It looks, from the original text in rpmodel that it makes sense to feed c4 OptChi into wang17 (m' -> 0.669), in which case it can be retired.
+But this would be a breaking change, since rpmodel forces c4 to use its own LUEVCmax

 Predictions of the P-model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^